-4 SDWA does not discuss how EPA should consider cost in determining feasibility; thus, EPA has relied on legislative history for guidance.
-Congress last discussed this issue in the Senate report for the 1996 amendments.
-The report states that "[f]easible means the level that can be reached by large regional drinking water systems applying best available treatment technology. ...
-This approach to standard setting is used because 80% of the population receives its drinking water from large systems and safe water can be provided to this portion of the population at very affordable costs."(U.S. Senate, Safe Drinking Water Amendments Act of 1995, S.Rept.
-104-169, Nov.
-7, 1995, p.
+5 SDWA does not discuss how the EPA should consider cost in determining feasibility; thus, the EPA has relied on legislative history for guidance.
+The Senate report for the 1996 amendments states that "[f]easible means the level that can be reached by large regional drinking water systems applying best available treatment technology. ...
+This approach to standard setting is used because 80% of the population receives its drinking water from large systems and safe water can be provided to this portion of the population at very affordable costs."
+(U.S. Senate, Safe Drinking Water Amendments Act of 1995, S.Rept.
+104-169, November 7, 1995, p.
 14.)
 Systems serving 10,000 or more people serve about 80% of the population served by community water systems.

-The small system variance provisions require that for each rule establishing an MCL, EPA must list technologies or other means that comply with the MCL and are affordable for three size categories of small systems.
-If EPA does not list affordable compliance technologies for small systems, then EPA must list variance technologies.
-A variance technology need not meet the MCL, but must protect public health.
-A state may then grant a variance to a small system, allowing the system to use a variance technologies for arsenic or any other standard because, based on its affordability criteria, EPA has determined that affordable compliance technologies are available for small systems for all standards.
+The small system variance provisions require that for each rule establishing an MCL, the EPA must list technologies that comply with the MCL and are affordable for three size categories of small systems.
+If the EPA does not list affordable compliance technologies for small systems, then it must list variance technologies.
+A variance technology need not meet the MCL, but must be protective of public health.
+If the EPA lists a variance technology, a state then may grant a variance to a small system, allowing the system to use a variance technology to comply with a regulation.
+The EPA has not identified variance technologies for arsenic or any other standards because, based on its current affordability criteria, the EPA has determined that affordable compliance technologies are available for all standards.
 Thus, small system variances are not available.
-If they were, it is not clear that they would be used often.
-A key issue is that variances allow systems to provide lower-quality water to consumers, and this may raise various issues for communities.

-Congress took issue with EPA's assessment that small system variance technologies were not merited for the arsenic standard, and in 2002, directed EPA to review the criteria it uses to determine whether a compliance treatment technology is affordable for small systems.
+Congress took issue with EPA's assessment that small system variance technologies were not merited for the arsenic standard, and in 2002, directed the EPA to review the criteria it uses to determine whether a compliance treatment technology is affordable for small systems.
 In March 2006, EPA proposed three options for revising its affordability criteria (71 FR 10671).
 Under the current affordability criteria, EPA considers a treatment technology affordable unless the average compliance cost exceeds 2.5% of the area's median household income.
 Based on this measure, EPA determined that affordable technologies are available for all SDWA standards.
-The proposed options currently under consideration are well below the current level: 0.25%; 0.50%; and 0.75%.
-The revised criteria are also expected to address how to ensure that a variance technology would be protective of public health.
-According to EPA, the final criteria would apply only to EPA's newly promulgated Stage 2 DBP and future rules, and not to the arsenic rule.
+The proposed options under consideration are well below the current level: 0.25%, 0.50%, and 0.75% of an area's median household income.
+The revised criteria, as proposed, are also expected to address how to ensure that a variance technology would be protective of public health.
+According to EPA, the final criteria would apply only to the new Stage 2 Disinfectants/Disinfection Byproducts Rule and future rules, and not to the arsenic rule.